system-zero/system-zero/README.md

 the linked libraries should match.
 There are reasons  for  this  probably,  but that means that there is no much benefit for  linking  this  utility statically, even if the compilation succeeded.
 And which it did, after  I  manually compiled pam and cretated a static library.
-But we'll leave this paragraph, for a reference.
+But there are many other functions that can to be used safely, like many of the important nss functions or dlopen(), and popular libraries like libcurl.

 The  installed system hierarchy for now is:
 ```sh